tp-codings/Little_OpenGL_Simulation_Engine/README.md

 - good starting point for projects with OpenGL in 3D Space

 # Getting Started

+## Prerequisites and basic information

+- This application is tested in windows 10/11
+- This repo does not provide an executable -> you have to compile your own (I used Visual Studio)
+- I don't guarantee that every corner case has been taken into account.
+The project is part of my learning process for C++ and OpenGL
+- All dependencies are included in this repo, so it is almost plug and play :)

+## Installation

 1. Clone Repository
 `git clone https://github.com/tp-codings/Little_OpenGL_Simulation_Engine.git`
 2. Build Executable (e.g. Visual Studio)